Brazilian aircraft carrier São Paulo: Scuttling (2023)

 On 20 January 2023, the ship was seized and put out to sea by the Brazilian Navy, who declared it would scuttle the São Paulo into the Atlantic Ocean in February 2023, following the rejections of injunctions from Ministry of the Environment and the Federal Public Ministry by a federal judge.

 The Navy stated that the São Paulo's deteriorating condition and the "inevitability of uncontrolled sinking" gave the navy no other option, even with an offer of R$30 million (US$6 million) from Sela Saudi Arabian Jeddah group to buy her for three times more than the Turkish company paid.
 Plans to scuttle her approximately 350 km off the coast of Brazil in international waters, 5,000 m deep, just within the outer limit of Brazil's exclusive economic zone were announced.
 The Public Ministry appealed against the judicial decision, but the appeal was rejected.
+The Navy spent R$ 37.2 million to sink the decommissioned aircraft carrier São Paulo, which had been sold for R$ 10 million.

 The former Turkish owners of the ship criticized the decision as showing indifference and attempts to evade responsibility by the Brazilian authorities.
 The Brazilian Navy said that her hull already had three holes in it and sinking would have been inevitable before the end of the month.
 São Paulo was scuttled on 3 February 2023.